clir/clearnlp-sa/README.md

 # clearnlp-sa
 Sentiment Analysis

-User Stories:
+Feb 6th

-Normalize scores between 0 and 1 - Johnny
+Normalize all scores to be between 0 and 1 -Johnny Parsed all sentiment tree bank raw expressions - Johnny Custom tree class - mike
-Parsed All sentiment Expressoins - Johnny